 What is the theme of a book?

-In literature, the theme of a story is defined an idea that appears multiple times over the course of a story, resonating with the protagonist’s inner world as they experience the events of a plot, intended to remain with the reader after the story is concluded.
+In literature, the theme of a story is defined an idea that appears multiple times over the course of a tale, resonating with the protagonist’s inner world as they experience the events of a plot, intended to remain with the reader after the story is concluded.
 Or, put another way, theme is what a given story means, as opposed to plot, which is what the story is about.
 Theme is revealed in how a story’s narrative relates to being human, in how we connect to the larger world around us.
 Theme involves what a story says about life and the endless array of experiences, emotions, and interpretations regarding what it means to be human.
 It’s also a statement that you, the author, can make regarding the ideas that play out over the course of your story.

 Theme can be a moral principle, an observation regarding human nature, or the acknowledgment of a unique aspect of the human experience (finding a purpose in life, coming of age, etc.).
 A theme can be a concept, a feeling, a message, or a perspective.
 Theme can be about growing up, growing old, or growing apart.
 Love and loss.
 Life and death.
 Examples of other common themes in books involve coping, changing, or unraveling.
 A novel’s theme can be concrete or nebulous.
 Subtle or get right up in-your-face.
 At its heart, theme is a core component of why a story is moving to a reader.
 Of why it makes the reader think and of why it will linger in their minds long after they leave the last page behind them.
 It is precisely because theme can be all of these things, that the concept of theme can be confusing to new (and even experienced) storytellers.

 Why is theme important?